-You'll learn to establish links between publications data and methods, how to attach a persistent identifier and metadata to your results, and methods for clarifying usage rights.
+You'll learn to establish links between publications, data, software and methods, how to attach a persistent identifier and metadata to your results, and methods for clarifying usage rights.
 You will also discover ways to apply these principles to your daily research and adapt existing routines.
 Finally, you'll uncover potential barriers to sharing research and discuss possible solutions.

 This course will help you grasp the key principles of Open Science, with answers to questions like: